 Marcel Duchamp.
 The Women.
 Les Femmes.
 Die Frauen.
 Las Mucheres

 The publication Duchamp and the Women offers an unusual perspective on the ›artist of the Century‹ Marcel Duchamp.
 Consisting of essays and biographical portraits of more than a hundred female leading figures reaching from early 20th century Modernism to the 1960s, who shaped the life and work of Marcel Duchamp, the publication traces the initiatives and collaborations which accompanied and inspired Duchamp’s artistic practice.
 Furthermore, important texts by women are made accessible and are translated into English or German, which previously could be found available in rare sources or published in French only.
 The book unfoulds the social and cultural work of female collectors, gallery owners, artist colleagues and authors, revealing the featured women’s formative influence for their time in Europe and the United States.

 Essays on e.g.: Louise Arensberg / Djuna Barnes / Katherine S. Dreier / Suzanne Duchamp / Peggy Guggenheim / Elsa von Freytag-Loringhoven / Mina Loy / Maria Martin / Louise Norton / Gabrielle Buffet-Picabia / Mary Reynolds / Carrie, Ettie and Florine Stettheimer / Beatrice Wood.

-The publications will be publiched in February 2020 and can be acquired at the Exhibition space Daimler Contemporary at a Special Price.
+The publications will be published in April 2020 and can be acquired at the Exhibition space Daimler Contemporary at a Special Price.